 We said above that much of these opioid painkillers are coming from pill mills.
 The CDC backs that up and says that just 15% come from drug dealers.

-In February of 2015, we wrote about one pill mill in Detroit run by Dr. Hussein “Sam” Awada.
+In February of 2015, we wrote about one such “pain management” clinic in Detroit run by Dr. Hussein “Sam” Awada.
 According to a DEA affidavit, Awada prescribed an undercover operative Vicodin and Roxicodone even after a medical screening showed there was nothing wrong with the patient and the operative told the doctor he was already buying street narcotics.

 Who pays for all these drugs?
 Usually it is Medicare or Medicaid.
 In other words, tax dollars.

 Lest you think that these pill mills are small little store front operations, in Dr. Awada’s case the feds say he billed Medicare over $11 million in a five year period and that doesn’t include the private insurance payments and the tons of cash payments.
 Most of the other pill mills we have encountered have grossed well over a million per year too.